pugwonk/lego-animate/README.md

 # Rotation

 My converter can ask POV-Ray to rotate the model while it's being built.
-This is done via the r and fb parameters (see #command line parameters).
+See [Command Line Options](#command-line-options) for more info.

 # Running It